St Mary's Church, Ellesmere: Interior

 The nave arcades are carried on clustered piers and have moulded arches.
 The crossing is in Early English style.
 The roof of the south chancel chapel is considered to be one of the finest in the county.
 It is carried on stone corbels, which are carved alternately with heads and foliage.
 It has a low pitch, and contains moulded and carved beams, moulded rafters, bosses, and quatrefoil panels.
 The bosses are carved with the heraldry of the Stanley family.
 The west arch of the chapel has a pierced timber tympanum.
 Between the north chancel chapel and the chancel is an arcade carried on octagonal piers.
 In the chancel is a Perpendicular triple sedilia.
 The font dates from the 19th century and contains panels carved with depictions of Christ's Passion; it has replaced an earlier font of 1569.
 Other items of furniture, including the pulpit and lectern, were designed by Scott.

 There is stained glass in all the windows.
 That in the east window, dating from 1889 is by Heaton, Butler and Bayne, and depicts the Ascension.
 The east window in the south chapel, dating from 1883, is by Burlison and Grylls, and depicts Christ and saints.
 In the south transept and the aisles are windows from 1849 to 1850 by William Wailes, the north window in the north transept of about 1853 is by O'Connor, and the west window of the nave, dated 1849, is by William Warrington.
-The oldest monument in the church dates from the early 14th century and consists of the recumbent figure of a knight, now mounted vertically.
-There is also a tombchest containing the alabaster effigies of Sir Francis Kynaston, who died in 1581, and his wife.
+The oldest monument in the church dates from the early 14th century and consists of the recumbent figure of a civilian man, now mounted vertically on the west wall of the north chapel; the figure is believed to be of a scrivener or notary, who has a book in his hands and an inkhorn and pencase hanging on his belt.
+There is also a tombchest containing the alabaster effigies of Francis Kynaston (died 1590), and his wife.
 The three-manual pipe organ was built by Nicholson and Company in 1928, and later moved to the east side of the north transept.
 The organ was rebuilt with additions in 1997 by Cartwright and Cartwright.
-There is a ringof eight bells, all cast by Rudhall of Gloucester; three of these are dated 1727, four are dated 1768, and the eighth bell is dated 1799.
+There is a ring of eight bells, all cast by Rudhall of Gloucester; three of these are dated 1727, four are dated 1768, and the eighth bell is dated 1799.